GlobalPass-AG/developer/docs/api-integration-guide/crypto-analyticis/transaction-screening.md

 :::note IMPORTANT

-Please note that POST endpoints for Crypto Screenings use the Screening API **V3** instead of V2.
+Please note that Crypto Screenings use the Screening API **V3** instead of V2.

 :::